Description

 - Sheet width: 3 cm

-- Leaf color: mottled dark green and gray green
+- Leaf colour: mottled dark green and grey-green

 - Hairs: scaly, small, composed of 10 to 18 branches